akhikhl/multiproject-git-gradle/README.md

 Iterates all projects described in [configuration](#configuring-projects], performs the following for each project:

-Checks whether project exists in the file system.
-If not, the project will be [updated](#update-task) (actually, cloned) from [git-location](#configuring-git-locations).
+1. Checks whether project exists in the file system.
+If not, the project is [updated](#update-task) (actually, cloned) from [git-location](#configuring-git-locations).

+2. Checks whether the project has [build](#configuring-project-build) attributes.
+If it does not, the project is skipped (not built).

+3. Checks whether the project has [dependsOn](#configuring-project-dependencies) attribute. if it does, the dependencies are built first.

+4. The project itself is being built, according to [build](#configuring-project-build) attributes.

+###Update task

 ##Configuration syntax

 ###Configuring projects

 ###Configuring git-locations

+###Configuring project build

 **More information is coming soon.**